-Jonathan had his first play published shortly after completing a two year playwriting course at Southampton’s Nuffield Theatre (now known as MAST Mayflower Sudios).
-Since then he’s somehow managed to write 43 more plays, monologues, sketches and short pantos (including many suitable for Zoom and/or audio performance) that have been performed all over the UK (several on the London Fringe) and in various other countries including Australia, Cambodia, Canada, Denmark, Germany, India, Ireland, Hungary, Morocco, Switzerland and the USA.
+Jonathan's first play was performed shortly after he completed a two-year writers' training course at Southampton’s Nuffield Theatre (now known as MAST Mayflower Studios).
+Since then he’s written over 50 more plays, monologues, duologues, sketches and short pantomimes that have been performed in the UK (including several on the London Fringe), in various other countries and on screen and radio.

 Paul Vale (Theatre Critic and Feature Writer THE STAGE) on We're all Dead

 'A fabulous sci-fi short with a great twist at the end'.

 Kirsty Applebaum (Award-winning Children's Author) on Hologram

 'Jonathan is a pro at the short play format with a real knack of quirky characters and witty dialogue'.

 An extract from Unforgettable was performed at the

 Royal Court GRIT Scratch Night - 2 June 2015.